 During this stage, all access to codeine will be cut off to allow your body to detox successfully.
 You may experience withdrawal symptoms when you first enter treatment, but these should ease with time.

-After completing codeine rehab, you may want to continue treatment on an outpatient basis so you can receive continual support.
-This can be in the form of extended counselling sessions, group therapy, or attending support groups.
+This is why many people decide to continue treatment on an outpatient basis so they can receive continual support.
+Secondary treatment can be in the form of extended counselling sessions, group therapy, or attending support groups.

 At Help4Addiction, we understand that it can be difficult to address codeine addiction; and understand how it can be overwhelming to browse different treatment options and find relevant treatment or recovery information.

 We can find the right drug or alcohol treatment service that suits your preferences and requirements, whether you’re looking for formal health care treatment/ formal addiction treatment support or an informal, outpatient service.

 Contact our friendly team at Help4Addiction today for support and treatment advice if you think you have a painkiller addiction involving codeine.
 You don’t have to deal with codeine addiction alone; we are here to support you and find the best treatment programme for you.

 Nicholas Conn is a leading industry addiction expert who runs the UK’s largest addiction advisory service and is regularly featured in the national press, radio and TV.
 He is the founder and CEO of a drug and alcohol rehab center called Help4addiction, which was founded in 2015.
 He has been clean himself since 2009 and has worked in the Addiction and Rehab Industry for over a decade.
 Nick is dedicated to helping others recover and get treatment for drug and alcohol abuse.
 In 2013, he released a book ‘The Thin White’ line that is available on Amazon.